Meet Gretchen Suárez-Peña

 She is part of the Conch Shell Productions (NY) Artists Collective of Writers.
 She frequently works with New Generation Theatrical (FL), Just Write!
 Lakeland (FL), the Latinx Playwright Circle (NY), and the Latiné Musical Theatre Lab (NY).
 She is currently the book writer for The Fairy's Tale (music and lyrics by Michael Mott).

-Her piece Searching for Abuelo was the first-place winner at the Voices of Women Theatre Festival at Powerstories Theatre (2023) and awarded Best Full-Length Play at the 2023 Tampa Bay Theatre Festival.
+Her piece Searching for Abuelo was the first-place winner at the 2023 Voices of Women Theatre Festival, best full-length play at the 2023 Tampa Bay Theatre Festival, and official selection of the 2024 NYC Downtown Urban Arts Festival.
 Her show Across the Atlantic opened the 2023 BIPOC Play Reading Series at the Straz Center in Tampa, Florida.

 Her short play, The Arithmetic of Memory, has been produced across the country and was published in the Stonecoast Review where it was nominated for a Pushcart Award in Drama (2021).
 It was the 2023 Gary Garrison National Ten-Minute Play Award winner for the Kennedy Center American College Theater Festival (KCACTF).
 Her one act, Wingman, was also recognized by KCACTF as a John Cauble Regional 2 Finalist.